How to calm anxiety can be one of the top Google searches nowadays. Because no human has ever been unaffected by it.

 The importance

-What I have learned, is that anxiety is our nature.
-It is in our DNA, a default setting so to speak.
-And it only intensifies in this high-paced and demanding day and age we live in.
+What I have learned through the extended research is that anxiety is our nature.
+It is in our DNA, a default setting, so to speak.
+However, in the high-paced and demanding day and age we live it only intensifies.

-If we don’t do anything it will only seep deeper into all spheres of our life and will affect our daily functionality.
+If we don’t do anything, it will only seep deeper into all spheres of our lives and will affect our daily functionality.

-But on the brighter side it has been proven, that although we can’t get rid of anxiety completely, we can definitely lower its intensity.
+Although we can’t get rid of anxiety completely, we can lower its intensity.
+This is what we will try to do.

 1. learn to accept your anxiety

-Accepting anxiety sounds illogical, but think about it: Did ever resisting a negative feeling or emotion actually helped?
-It is like trying to not think about something – the harder you try the more you think about it.
+Accepting anxiety sounds illogical, but think about it: Did ever resisting a negative feeling or emotion actually help?
+It is like trying not to think about something – the harder you try, the more you think about it.

 I once heard funny advice.
-During panic attacks, many people experience strong fear of death.
-The author of the book I was reading, suggests in such situations to lay down and really really really try to die.
+During panic attacks, many people experience a strong fear of death.
+The author of the book I was reading suggests in such situations to lie down and really, really, really try to die.

 Yeah, right, very funny.
-Anybody who ever experienced intense fear of dying during an anxiety attack will agree that it is impossible.
-But it is not the point.
+Anybody who has ever experienced intense fear of dying during an anxiety attack will agree that it is impossible.
+But the idea is neat.

-When surrendered, you learn that the nature of anxiety is temporary, and like a wave, it comes and goes.
-And if you don’t do anything – eventually it minimizes to almost nothing and you will overcome anxiety almost effortlessly.
+When you surrender, you learn that the nature of anxiety is temporary, and like a wave, it comes and goes.
+And if you don’t do anything, eventually it minimizes to almost nothing, and you will overcome anxiety almost effortlessly.

 2. Breathing deeply will calm anxiety

-I am not a fan of breathing techniques, although people claim it helps.
-I just think it requires practice and take certain characters to commit to it.
+I am not a fan of breathing techniques, although people claim they help.
+I just think it requires practice and takes personal preferences to commit to it.

 It is a little effortless ritual that